nghia95/vietnamese-dictionary/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser

-The database will be automatically created and seeded with sample Vietnamese words on first run.
+The database (`dictionary.db`) will be automatically created and seeded with sample Vietnamese words on first run.

 ## Usage